marscod/BERT-Sort/README.md

 This folder includes the configuration files, ground truth and evaluation results.
 Each folder in `output` contains a configuration file as `config.json` with a set of keys of
 `['model', 'mask', 'separator', 'eta', 'lower', 'target_files', 'ground_truth', 'default_grouping', 'default_zeta', 'preprocess']`.
 For instance, 'outputs/out_bert_base_uncased/config.json' includes all hyperparameters, configuration, ground truth of 42 features, task specification (regression/classification)  for `BERT-base_uncased MLM`.

-The key of `target_files` represent task information such as data set filename, a URL reference, type of task (classification or regression for AutoML evaluation), type of evaluation metric (F1 or RMSE).
+The key of `target_files` represents task information such as data set filename, a URL reference, type of task (classification or regression for AutoML evaluation), type of evaluation metric (F1 or RMSE).

 The key of `ground_truth` is a dictionary where the keys are representing the feature name (if any) or feature index, and the values are a list of ranked ordinal values.